EziOzoani/Quantum_ML/README.md

 # Quantum_kNN
-Amplitude Encoding: Uses U gate feature mapping
+Angle Encoding: Uses U gate feature mapping.
+It calles datasets using sklearn.
+Amplitude encoding
+KNN : Where the bones of the Algorithm  is.